 |Lionel Messi broke Gerd Müller’s record of 85 goals in one year against Real Betis when he scored his second goal of the game after playing a give and go with Iniesta.
 It wasn’t your usually give and go around a defender but more a pass and follow your pass type of give and go.
 But what it made extraordinaire was the back heel layoff from Iniesta.
 Just genius from Iniesta….makes it look easy but that was a sublime back heel pass to setup Messi.

-Messi played the ball to Iniesta and then instead of going past the defender he stopped and came back for the ball.
+Messi played the soccer ball to Iniesta and then instead of going past the defender he stopped and came back for the ball.
 Iniesta had received Messi’s pass and faced forward like he was going to shoot or challenge the defender but all in one motion really, Iniesta flicked the ball back to Messi with his heel, and Messi slotted the ball home to the far post to beat Muller’s 40 year old record.

 The two made it look at too easy.
 Something they’ve surely done thousands of times on the training ground over the years and years they’ve played together.